ChooseWhy Choose This Program?

 What Will You Learn?

-Our courses have been designed for the 21st-century student, with online components in which students Skype with native Spanish speakers living abroad, or with community-based learning components in which students interact and learn with the local Latino community on campus and in Baltimore.
+Our Spanish courses have been designed for the 21st-century student, with online components in which students Skype with native Spanish speakers living abroad, or with community-based learning components in which students interact and learn with the local Latino community on campus and in Baltimore.
 We offer courses cross-listed with programs such as history; women, gender, and sexuality studies; peace studies; sociology; education; environmental studies; and literary studies, and a wide variety of Intensive Courses Abroad (ICA) in Argentina, Cuba, Ecuador, Nicaragua, Perú, and Spain.
 We teach language and Latin American studies courses in the Goucher Prison Education Partnership.
 Check out our incredibly diverse curriculum, with courses in a broad variety of topics!
 Learn More

 DoWhat Will You Do?